marceloudo/marceloudo/README.md

 - 🌱 I’m currently learning **Data Science state of the art and AI Techniques.**

-- 👯 I’m looking to collaborate on **Process improvement purposes.s.**
+- 👯 I’m looking to collaborate on **Process improvement projects.**

 - 🤝 I’ve been currently updating my Knowledge Base.
 [Data Science and Other Methods](https://github.com/marceloudo)